 Roper St. Francis Healthcare has offered free credit monitoring and identity theft protection services to those whose Social Security number may have been compromised.
 Measures have been implemented to enhance email security and employees have been provided with further training on email security provided to staff in order to avoid breached like this occurring going forward.

 New York Center for Alternative Sentencing and Employment Services Reports Email Incident

 The Center for Alternative Sentencing and Employment Services (CASES) in New York has identified a security breach where the email accounts of certain employees have been accessed illegally.
 Hackers had access to the email accounts between July 6 and October 4, 2020.

 An investigation of the breach showed the hackers stole emails from the accounts that incorporated patient data.
-Measure have been put in place to enhance email security and the workforce has received additional security staff awareness training.
+Measure have been put in place to enhance email security and the workforce has received additional security staff awareness training and HIPAA training.

 Einstein Healthcare Network Issues More Notifications About August 2020 Email Security Breach

 Einstein Healthcare Network is alerting patients about a cybersecurity breach that was identified during summer 2020.
 The Pennsylvania-based healthcare supplier, which manages medical clinics in Philadelphia, Elkins Park, and East Norriton, discovered unusual email account activity on August 10, 2020.
 The incident was reviewed and it was determined that multiple employee email accounts had been viewed by an unauthorized person between August 5, 2020 and August 17, 2020.